afrind/warp-draft/draft-ietf-moq-transport.md

 MUST NOT increase and when it decreases, there is no guarantee that a publisher will not have already sent Objects after the new end Object.
-A publisher SHOULD close the Session as a 'Protocol Violation' if the SUBSCRIBE_UPDATE violates either rule or if the subscriber specifies a Subscribe ID that has not existed within the Session.
+A publisher SHOULD close the Session as a 'Protocol Violation' if the SUBSCRIBE_UPDATE violates either rule or if the subscriber specifies a Subscription ID that has not existed within the Session.

 There is no control message in response to a SUBSCRIBE_UPDATE, because it is